 The timing is strategic.
 Google first rolled out AirDrop support to its Pixel 10 devices in late 2025, positioning the flagship as the only Android phone that could natively communicate with Apple's proprietary wireless transfer protocol through Quick Share - Android's answer to AirDrop, previously known as Nearby Share.
 The pilot program apparently went well enough to warrant a full ecosystem expansion.

 But Google isn't naming names yet.
 While the company hasn't revealed which manufacturers are getting Quick Share-AirDrop integration first, the breadcrumbs are already visible.
-London-based teased AirDrop support back in November, and chipmaker - whose Snapdragon processors power most flagship Android phones - hinted at similar compatibility around the same time.
+London-based Nothing teased AirDrop support back in November, and chipmaker Qualcomm - whose Snapdragon processors power most flagship Android phones - hinted at similar compatibility around the same time.
 That suggests devices from Samsung, OnePlus, Motorola, and other Android heavyweights could be next in line.